Wazi2025/Winforms_SQL_PwHash/ReadMe.md

 # Project "Winforms_SQL_PwHash"

-This is a more advanced version using a login window and the ability to add more users.
-Includes bCrypt for salting and hashing of passwords.
+This is a more advanced version using a login window and the ability to add more users based on user credentials (hard coded for now).<br> Includes bCrypt for salting and hashing of passwords.

 You will also need to add a 'user' table to the DB using the enclosed CreateUserTable.sql